Phil Perry

 Philip Eugene Perry (born January 12, 1952) is an American R&B singer, songwriter, musician and a former member of the soul group, The Montclairs, from 1971 to 1975.
 He was also known for performing the opening song to Disney’s sitcom, Goof Troop.

 Biography

-Discovered by Catholic nuns while singing high masses in his Catholic Church (St. Elizabeth in East St. Louis), and a high-school talent show favorite, Phil Perry wrote and recorded his first single "Hey You" with The Montclairs, who were also based in East St. Louis.
-They were signed to the Archway Records label just before Perry turned 17 years old in 1969.
-The song is considered to be the first of a classic soul collection of Perry 'Old School' singles popular in the 1970s.
+Discovered by Catholic nuns while singing high Masses in his Catholic church (St. Elizabeth's in East St. Louis, Illinois), Perry was a high-school talent show favorite.
+He wrote and recorded his first single "Hey You" with The Montclairs, who were also based in East St. Louis.
+They were signed to the Archway Records label just before Perry turned 17 in 1969.
+The song is considered to be the first of a classic soul collection of Perry singles popular in the 1970s.